Geodesics and Visual boundary of Horospherical Products

 which gives us:

 \end{proof}

-We are aiming to use Lemma \ref{ExpLengthWhenBelowAndReachPoint} on the two components $\alpha_p\subset H_p$ and $\alpha_q\subset H_q$ of $\alpha$ to obtain lower bounds on their lengths.
-We hence need the following lemma to ensure us that when $\alpha$ is a geodesic, the exponential term in the inequality of Lemma \ref{ExpLengthWhenBelowAndReachPoint} will be small.
+We are aiming to use Proposition \ref{ExpLengthWhenBelowAndReachPoint} on the two components $\alpha_X\subset X$ and $\alpha_Y\subset Y$ of $\alpha$ to obtain lower bounds on their lengths.
+We hence need the following lemma to ensure us that when $\alpha$ is a geodesic, the exponential term in the inequality of Proposition \ref{ExpLengthWhenBelowAndReachPoint} will be small.

 \begin{lemma} Let $C= 2853\delta C_N+2^{851}$ and let $e:\mathbb{R}\rightarrow\mathbb{R}$ be a map defined by $\forall t\in\mathbb{R}$, $e(t)=\frac{1}{C}2^{C^{-1}t}-2\max(0,t)$.
 Then $\forall t\in\mathbb{R}$: \begin{enumerate} \item $e(t)\geq -7C^2$ \item $(\ e(t)\leq 2853\delta C_N\ )\Rightarrow(\ t\leq 3C^2 \ )$. \end{enumerate} \end{lemma} \begin{proof} For all time $t$, we have that $e(t)=\frac{1}{C}2^{C^{-1}t}-2\max(0,t)\leq \frac{1}{C}2^{C^{-1}t}-2t=:e_1(t)$.
 The derivative of $e_1$ is $e_1'(t)=\frac{\log(2)}{C^2}2^{C^{-1}t}-2$, which is non negative $\forall t\geq C \log_2\left(\frac{2}{\log(2)}C^2\right)$ and non positive otherwise.
 Then $\forall t\in\mathbb{R}$: